Brayden Point Game Preview: Lightning vs. Stars

 Point Season Stats Insights

-- In 24 games this season, Point has averaged 20:18 on the ice, while putting up a plus-minus of -5.
+- In 25 games this season, Point has averaged 20:20 on the ice, while putting up a plus-minus rating of -7.

-- Point has scored a goal in a game eight times this year over 24 games played, with multiple goals in two of those contests.
+- Point has scored a goal in a game eight times this season over 25 games played, with multiple goals in two of those contests.

-- In 15 of 24 games this year, Point has registered a point, and eight of those games included multiple points.
+- Point has a point in 15 games this year (out of 25), including multiple points eight times.

-- In 12 of 24 games this year, Point has registered an assist, and in five of those matches recorded two or more.
+- Point has an assist in 12 of 25 games this season, with multiple assists on five occasions.

-- Point's odds on his point total prop carry an implied probability of 71.4% that he hits the over.
+- The implied probability that Point goes over his points prop total is 36.4%, based on the odds.

-- Point has an implied probability of 50% of going over his assist prop bet, based on the odds.
+- The implied probability of Point going over his assist prop bet, based on the odds, is 52.6%.

 Sign up for Underdog fantasy today.